VitaliyHnatyk/spring-boot-mysql-todo/Readme.md

-# Spring Boot, MongoDB, Angular 7 Restful API Tutorial Updated 2.2.2018 Version 0.04
+# Spring Boot, MongoDB, Angular 7 Restful API

 Build a Fully-Fledged Todo App with Spring Boot & MongoDB in the Backend and Angular in the frontend.